chef/automate/components/docs-chef-io/content/automate/managed_services.md

   ```
 - Copy the `arn` value of `TheSnapshotRole`, example: `arn:aws:iam::123456789012:role/TheSnapshotRole`
 - Create a IAM policy with the json as given below:
-  - Replace the **iam:PassRole** resource with the snapshot role arn we copied previously and replace the **es:ESHttpPut** resource with your opensearch domain arn value which we had copied along with `/*` in the end:
+  - Replace the **iam:PassRole** resource with the snapshot role arn we copied previously and replace the **es:ESHttpPut** resource with your OpenSearch domain arn value which we had copied along with `/*` in the end:

     ```json
     {